 The quality of teaching and learning is good.
 Children are motivated and challenged as staff provide a good range of accessible resources which support their development across all areas of learning.
-Children are eager to learn, self assured in their play and confident to try new experiences.
-They listen intently to stories and participate in favourites such as 'Jack and the beanstalk' and 'Colours for Katie'.
-Children are using and experimenting with marks readily to represent their ideas and some older children are developing the skills that will enable them to write their own names.
-Children use their imagination effectively, and are beginning to make sense of the world around them, for example, when going for local walks and receiving visits from adults to talk about their role within the community.
+All children are eager to learn, self assured in their play and confident to try new experiences.
+They listen intently to stories and participate in favourites such as 'Chindi only likes blue' and 'We're going on a bear hunt'.
+All children are using and experimenting with marks readily to represent their ideas and some older children are developing the skills that will enable them to write their own names.
+Children use their imagination effectively and create exciting individual artwork for example, when using potatoes to print bluebell pictures.
+They are beginning to make sense of the world around them, for example, when going for local walks and are inquisitive: fascinated by the wriggling worms they dig up in the pre-school garden.

 Children work well together.
-For example, they share resources when using a range of craft materials and take turns to use the outdoor equipment.
-Older children are confident in using numbers in their play and all respond enthusiastically to challenges to extend their mathematical vocabulary, for example, when counting the bears at the maths table and the number of boys and girls lining up outside.
-Older children use mathematical language competently, for example, to identify circles, squares and triangles and to describe concepts of full and empty.
-As a result, children are very confident in their use of numbers during play and respond enthusiastically.
+For example, they share resources when using a range of craft materials and take turns to use the musical instruments.
+Older children are confident in using numbers in their play and all respond enthusiastically to challenges to extend their mathematical vocabulary for example, when counting the days of the month at registration and enjoying counting songs.
+Older children are beginning to use mathematical language competently, for example, to identify circles, squares and triangles.
+Staff provide children with a good range of planned opportunities to challenge their mathematical development in the areas of number, shape, space and measure but on some occasions opportunities to challenge children's thinking through the use of calculation are missed.

 Right from the start, staff find out about children's skills, interests and needs and build on this information to help children achieve as much as they can.
 As a result, they have a good understanding of individual children's learning needs and abilities.
 Staff have established effective plans to deliver a varied and challenging programme of continuous learning.
-The system to monitor individual activities generally works well.
-However, on one occasion nine children selected the same activity table resulting in congestion and reducing the learning experience for all involved.
-Staff are perceptive to children's interests during self-initiated play and use questions skilfully to challenge children's thinking and language skills.
-They have created a very relaxed and supportive learning environment.
+A flexible approach to planning and a good balance between adult and child-led activities allows children to learn at their own pace.
+Staff are perceptive to children's interests during self-initiated play and use guestions skilfully to challenge children's thinking and language skills.
+They use effective systems to observe, monitor and record children's achievements and to plan experiences that help children take the next steps in their learning.